-What is prefers-color-scheme?
+What is prefers-color-scheme

-prefer-color-scheme is a CSS Media feature that detects the user's system's preferred appearance, whether it be light or dark, and then load the styles accordingly.
+is a CSS Media feature that detects the user's system's preferred appearance, whether it be light or dark, and then load the styles accordingly.
 There is no need for a theme colour mode toggle or switcher using prefers-color-scheme and it presumes that the user has their system set to how they prefer.

-The full back is light and if you have privacy.resistFingerprinting = true in Firefox the prefers color scheme will full back to this.
+in Firefox the prefers color scheme will full back to this.

 Using prefers-color-scheme